 ×

 SORT BY:

-The goal of this program is to improve management of chronic musculoskeletal pain in children.
+The goal of this program is to improve the systemic workup for high-risk cutaneous malignancies.
 After hearing and assimilating this program, the clinician will be better able to:

 ×

-The goal of this program is to improve treatment of hypertrophic cardiomyopathy (HCM).
+The goal of this program is to improve the treatment of squamous cell carcinoma and non-melanoma skin cancer with systemic therapy.
 After hearing and assimilating this program, the clinician will be better able to:

 ×

-The goal of this program is to improve management of sleep-disordered breathing.
+The goal of this program is to improve the management of melanoma with oncolytic immunotherapy (OI).
 After hearing and assimilating this program, the clinician will be better able to:

+×